Meeussen's rule: In noun forms

-These examples show a way of deriving from place names nouns with the meaning 'a person originating from'.
-In the first example, the place name bukéeye has a High tone on the second syllable.
+The examples show a way of deriving from place names nouns with the meaning 'a person originating from'.
+In the first example, the place name bukéeye has a high tone on the second syllable.
 The junction with umuɲá ('person from') has no influence on this tone.
 In the second example, a place name with a High tone on the first syllable is used.
-Like above, the second High tone of the resulting pattern of two adjacent High tones is changed into a Low tone due to the phenomenon described by Meeussen's rule.
+Like above, the second high tone of the resulting pattern of two adjacent high tones is changed into a low tone because of the phenomenon described by Meeussen's rule.

 HHH > HLL

-Just as HH (High tone + High tone) can become HL (High tone + Low tone) by Meeussen's rule, so also HHH will often become HLL, and HHHH will become HLLL.
-Thus in the Luganda language of Uganda, the word *bá-lí-lába 'they will see', which theoretically has three High tones, is actually pronounced bálilabá with only one.
+Just as HH (high tone + high tone) can become HL (high tone + low tone) by Meeussen's rule, HHH also often becomes HLL, and HHHH becomes HLLL.
+Thus in Luganda, a Bantu language of Uganda, the word *bá-lí-lába 'they will see', which theoretically has three High tones, is actually pronounced bálilabá with only one.
 (The tone on the last syllable is an automatically generated phrasal tone; see Luganda tones.)

 This process does not operate in the same way in every language, however.
 For example, in Shona, a Bantu language of Zimbabwe, the similar verb *á-chá-téngá 'he will buy' transforms to á-cha-téngá, where only one syllable is lowered by Meeussen's rule.

-Exceptions to Meeussen's rule
+Exceptions

 Spreading of a tone across two or more syllables is quite common in Bantu languages.
-Tones which derive from spreading (or from plateauing, which is the spreading of high pitch from one high tone to another) are not affected by Meeussen's rule.
-Thus in the Chewa language of Malawi, for example, when the word kuphíka 'to cook' is followed by a direct object such as nyama 'meat', the tone on the penultimate syllable will spread: kuphíká nyama 'to cook meat'.
+Tones that derive from spreading (or from plateauing, the spreading of high pitch from one high tone to another) are not affected by Meeussen's rule.
+Thus, in the Chewa language of Malawi, for example, when the word kuphíka 'to cook' is followed by a direct object such as nyama 'meat', the tone on the penultimate syllable will spread: kuphíká nyama 'to cook meat'.

 There are many other exceptions to Meeussen's rule.
-For example, in verbs in Shona, in certain circumstances two high tones may occur in adjacent syllables.
+For example, Shona verbs, in certain circumstances, may have two high tones in adjacent syllables.
 In the subjunctive tí-téngésé 'we should sell', both tí and té- have underlying high tones (the high tones of -ngésé arise from tone spreading), yet the tone of té- is not deleted.
-Likewise in the Chewa verb a-ná-ká-fótokoza 'he went and explained', the tone of ká 'go and' does not get lowered, despite following the high-toned tense-marker ná.
+Likewise, in the Chewa verb a-ná-ká-fótokoza 'he went and explained', the tone of ká 'go and' does not get lowered although it follows the high-toned tense-marker ná.